 UAN: M/601/0133

 Level: 3

 Credit value: 3

 GLH: 22

-Relationship to NOS: This unit is linked to:

-CCLD 303 Promote children's development

-CCLD 307 Promote the health and physical development of children
+Relationship to NOS: This unit is linked to: CCLD 303 Promote children's development CCLD 307 Promote the health and physical development of children

 Endorsement by a sector or regulatory body: This unit is endorsed by Skills for Care and Development.

 Aim: The unit is designed to introduce learners working with children in their early years to the importance of physical activity with an emphasis on gross motor and movement skills.
 It assesses the learner's competence in planning and implementing physical activities and routines and encourages evaluation of the effectiveness of practice.

+Learning outcome

+The learner will: 1.
 Understand the importance of physical activity and the development of movement skills for young children's development, health and well being

+Assessment criteria

-- 1.1 explain why physical activity is important to the short and long term health and well being of children. - 1.2 explain the development of movement skills in young children and how these skills affect other aspects of development
+The learner can: 1.1 explain why physical activity is important to the short and long term health and well being of children 1.2 explain the development of movement skills in young children and how these skills affect other aspects of development

+Range

-Movement skills
+Range Movement skills

-- Travel (travelling movements where the child moves from one point to another, such as running, jumping, skipping) - Object control (movements such as throwing, catching, dribbling, which involve objects being sent, received, travelled with) - Balance and co-ordination
+Travel (travelling movements where the child moves from one point to another, such as running, jumping, skipping) Object control (movements such as throwing, catching, dribbling, which involve objects being sent, received, travelled with) Balance and co-ordination